 The Bible gives scores of examples of people who did evil things, but who repented and received God’s forgiveness.
 David, for example, committed adultery with Bathsheba and then conspired to kill her husband.
 But David later repented and received forgiveness.

 In Paul’s letter to the church of Corinth, he wrote that some from their local church body came out of lifestyles who had been, “sexually immoral, idolaters, adulterers, male prostitutes, homosexual offenders, thieves, greedy, drunkards, slanderers, and swindlers” (1 Cor.
 6:9-10).
 Paul wrote, “that is what some of you were”, but goes on to tell them, “you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God” (vs.11).
-He reminds them of who they were before Christ, and you they became in Christ.
+He reminds them of who they were before Christ, and who they became in Christ.

 Yes, because of God’s love and mercy, and what Jesus did for you on the cross, you can be forgiven and saved in Christ.
 Jesus gave His life for you so that, in Him, you might be credited in His righteousness before God.